Quantum-Many-Body/QuantumLattices.jl/docs/src/man/Toolkit.md

 julia> fulltype(Vector{Int64}, Tuple{Real, 2}, (true, false))
 Matrix{<:Real} (alias for Array{<:Real, 2})
 ```
-Like [`reparameter`](@ref), the last positional argument of [`fulltype`](@ref) could determine whether the corresponding types specified by the type parameters of the input `Tuple` should be considered as the upper bounds of the new parameters of a type.
+Like [`reparameter`](@ref), the last positional argument of [`fulltype`](@ref) can determine whether the corresponding types specified by the type parameters of the input `Tuple` should be considered as the upper bounds of the new parameters of a type.
 When this argument is omitted, it is determined by another trait function [`isparameterbounds`](@ref), which successively calls the [`isparameterbound`](@ref) function to determine the behaviors for all the parameters of a type as the literal indicates.

 ##### Associate type parameters with names